Deliver “Delight and Passion” to people

 Ishikawa Takuboku described the area around where this facility is planned as his "hometown" in his diary, poetry, novels, and more.
 He also wrote about his love for the beautiful nature, and his words truly remind us of the treasures of the Tamayama region.
 Therefore, this word was chosen as the keyword that connects the two adjacent museums, and we have developed them as a base for passing on the "hometown" to the future.

-In order to preserve and utilize existing materials, both museums have implemented archiving using a database system.
-In addition to the collections and books, it is now possible to search for Takuboku's poem monuments and places associated with him across the country, as well as words, and at the Tamayama History and Folklore Museum, it is now possible to preserve and view intangible cultural properties such as folk performing arts, as well as natural and famous places.
-As for the main folk performing arts, we have taken measures to record videos and preserve them for future generations.
+To preserve and utilize existing materials, both institutions have implemented archiving using a database system.
+In addition to stored items and books, the system allows searching for Takuboku Ishihara's poetry monuments and related locations throughout Japan, as well as searching for related words.
+At the Tamayama Historical and Folk Museum, intangible cultural properties such as folk performing arts, as well as natural features and famous places, are preserved and made available for viewing.
+Major folk performing arts have been filmed on video to ensure they are preserved for future generations.

 project member